PrasannaPandugula/my-hashnode-repo/cmiszwpt4000502jpcelrfrdi.md

 ### COPY-ON-WRITE

-\-When login to the container using certain methods ex: docker exec, it creates a temp file in Container Layer(read and write) which stores temp credentials, commands and environment variables.
+\-When login to the container using certain methods ex: docker exec, it creates a temp file in Container Layer(read and write) which stores temp credentials, commands, and environment variables.

 \-Application code present in the Image Layer, we can still edit details before saving file.
-A copy of details is stored in Container Layer by Docker, so a different version of file is present in read-write layer all future modifications to this file are handled through the COPY-ON-WRITE mechanism.
+A copy of details is stored in Container Layer by Docker, so a different version of file is present in the read-write layer.
+All future modifications to this file are handled through the COPY-ON-WRITE mechanism.

 \-If we get rid of the container, the files present in the Container Layer get deleted.